Detox Your Relationships Like You Detox Your Body And Mind

 These are the types of toxicity which cause the breakdown of trust or creates self-esteem issues.

-We humans are social beings who thrives on companionship, and will deteriorate once we become lonely.
+We humans are social beings who thrives on companionship, and will deteriorate once we become lonely or abandoned.

-So we seek out any and all types of relationships, one’s which can potentially turn out toxic, resulting in conflict.
+So we seek out new types of relationships, one’s which can potentially turn out toxic, resulting in conflict.

 How can we avoid these toxic relationships, or better yet, how can we fix them.
 Should we just walk away.

-When determining a toxic friendship or relationship, look at the characteristics of the person showing certain behaviors.
+When determining a toxic friendship or relationship, look at the characteristics of the person showing certain behaviours.

 Take a step back and view the person’s life, to get a better picture of this individual.